 I actually wrote Frank Answers about the body already in my earliest posts, such as the Resurrection Body and Tattoos, More About the Resurrection Body, The Body–God’s and Ours.
 Then I received and answered a question about pornography and that led to a student (high school, I think) asking me about masturbation.
 I believe that because I answered those questions in a non-judgmental manner (but not without raising some questions to ponder), other readers felt free to ask further questions along these lines.
 On questions about issues like masturbation, anal and oral sex, and homosexuality my object was to sort out what the Bible says from what it doesn’t say — as I will also do in this article about nakedness and modesty.

-The issue of protecting the boys’ modesty was raised in some comments.
+I also wrote an article about the practice of boys swimming naked in school pools, the YMCA, and Boys Clubs up until around 1970.
+It raised a number of issues, including that of sensitivity for the boys’ modesty.
 Girls’ modesty was taken for granted in that they usually wore swimming suits even though the American Association of Public Health had recommended both nude showering and nude swimming in pools because of bacteria on the old woolen suits.
 (This guidance, first given in 1926 by the American , was reiterated every four years until 1962.)
 Showering required using soap all over the body for common hygiene for both girls and boys (separately, of course).

-Part of my witness in using nude images is that I believe there is nothing inherently sinful about the body.
+Part of my witness in using nude images in the post about swimming naked and many other articles in this blog is that I believe there is nothing inherently sinful about the body.
 Our bodies are part of God’s good creation — all of our body.
 There’s nothing sinful about breasts and penises.
 I do not display hard core pornography on my site, although some readers might think that showing a breast or a penis or images suggesting a sex act is already pornographic.
 How much nakedness is in Bible?
 Count the ways in Lucas Cranach the Elder’s painting, “The Allegory of Law and Gospel.”
 Cranach was the illustrator of Luther’s German Bible.

 Many people in American society have difficulty accepting their bodily selves.
 There are many reasons for this.
 Many of us were raised with teachings about modesty that were inculcated by religion and society.
 In America, we have lived with puritanical laws about “public indecency,” which includes even such natural practices as breast feeding infants.
 Our consumer culture, on the other hand, makes use of nudity and sexuality in advertising to sell products.
 This includes the projection of the ideal bodies of models that few of us can replicate in our own bodies.
 Our attitudes toward our bodies is very much influenced by the consumer culture in which we live and move and have our being.